Wet ink

 Having dropped the quantum on us, Planck promptly walked away from it.
 Backing into a solution is student stuff after all, and theoretical physicists are a notably snobby lot.
 (Planck later lost out on a Nobel prize because of it: while the nominated work was unrelated, the Nobel committee decided it was Planck who had introduced the disrespectable quantum to classical physics and passed him over.)
 Stone makes a very convincing case that initially Einstein, and Einstein alone, had the insight to realize that hv might represent something fundamental about atoms and their behavior.

 Planck had been analyzing the behavior of gases when heated, and he figured at worst the hv thing was a quirky property of gases.
 Between 1905 and 1907 Einstein extended Planck’s quantum concept to solids, explaining their so-called specific heat.
 (Diamonds, it turns out, have interesting thermal properties.)
 Einstein continued to revisit the quantum model over the next decades of his career, both as researcher and as reviewer and mentor of other scientists in the field.
-We have seen that Einstein extended the quantum understanding to solids…in doing so he confirmed the Third Law of thermodynamics using quantum principles; he discovered the light/particle duality of light, and in doing so gave us the photon.
+We have seen that Einstein extended the quantum understanding to solids…in doing so he confirmed the Third Law of thermodynamics using quantum principles; he discovered the wave/particle duality of light, and in doing so gave us the photon.
 It was he who gave us the concept of randomness in atomic interactions, and predicted the utterly weird Bose-Einstein condensates, later proven experimentally.
 And it was Einstein who first noted that quantum theory contained what is now known as quantum entanglement, which Einstein called “spooky action at a distance.”

 As the subatomic structure became increasingly understood, difficulties arose in describing the exact behavior of individual particles.
 Physics turned increasingly to matrix descriptions and probability to estimate subatomic behavior.
 Einstein’s work on randomness was a precursor to Werner Heisenberg’s proof that it is not possible to know the precise location and behavior of particles at the atomic level, his famous Uncertainty Principle.
 This result went against the gut for Einstein…scientists like to believe the world is deterministic: if you understand a problem well enough, then given a set of inputs, you can determine the exact outcome.
 Quantum mechanics doesn’t work that way: the best you can do is choose the most probable outcome.
 It was this nondeterminism that led Einstein to utter his famous lines, “Quantum mechanics…offers a lot, but it hardly brings us closer to the Old Man’s secret.
 For my part, at least, I am convinced He doesn’t throw dice.”